thepower/tp_sdk_js/README.md

 chain - chain number;

-timeout - timeout in milliseconds.
-Defaults to 120000.
+timeout - timeout in seconds.
+Defaults to 120.

 Method returns a Promise that resolves to information about created transaction or error information.